-The full impact on the College of COVID 19 are still developing, recruitment in 2020 has been higher than the previous two years and the college is operating a 'normal' timetable with adjustments being made to the site to allow social distancing or other mitigations.
+The full impact on the College of COVID 19 are still developing, recruitment in 2021 has remained at the previous years level and the college is currently operating a 'normal' timetable.
+The College has hosted a vaccination centre for students and continues to encourage regular testing.

 The College has developed, and will continue to develop, its systems to make sure that it can easily adapt its approach if necessary and deliver a high standard of remote learning for students when required.
-As part of this the College is currently establishing what access students have to IT hardware at home in order that we can make sure no student is disadvantaged if we need to deliver remotely.
+As part of this the College is

+We are currently establishing what access students have to IT hardware at home in order that we can make sure no student is disadvantaged if we need to deliver remotely..